isl/PressModuleV2/README.md

 * Go at "[yourwebsite]/admin/config/publications/publication_mod"
   * Add Blazegraph REST API URL
   * Add the Ontology Prefix
   * Import the Organizations.
 Go to Configuration -> PRESS Publication Module -> Edit Organizations Tab (or "[yourwebsite]/admin/config/publications/publication_mod/edit_orgs").
-Then click on "Import Organizations" and then "Submit Changes"
+Then click on "Import Organizations from Blazegraph" and then "Submit Changes"